asura6/Teensy-LC-from-scratch/README.md

 # Teensy-LC-from-scratch
 Bare-metal programming of the Teensy-LC.
-A basic skeleton is put in place such that a C environment is available.

-This is a simple foundation for progamming the Teensy-LC without the Arduino environment.
-All that is included is a simple assembler program which sets up the Teensy-LC such that a main function can be programmed in C as well as a pre-programmed main function which blinks the Teensy-LC LED.
+You can find a simple program which sets up the Teensy-LC to be programmed in C with minimal configuration.
+A sample which blinks the built-in LED is included.

+If you want a more functional environment you can look at the example which include most of the CMSIS functionality.
+There the sample includes a program with a 48 MHz system clock put in place which blinks the built-in LED once every second using interrupts from the low power timer.

 The makefile might have to be modified in a non-Linux environment.